chetansinghsajwan/notes/postgres/roles.md

 The concept of roles subsumes the concepts of “users” and “groups”.
 In PostgreSQL versions before 8.1, users and groups were distinct kinds of entities, but now there are only roles.
 Any role can act as a user, a group, or both.

+Every connection to the database server is made using the name of some particular role.

 - To create a role, use [`create role`](postgres/commands/createrole) sql command.
 - To alter a role, use [`alter role`](postgres/commands/alterrole) sql command.
 - To drop a role, use [`drop role`](postgres/commands/droprole) sql command.